temjanika-perkova/user_registration/README.md

 Run the project inside usereg
 ## Spring Boot
 Running usually on the port 8080
+The url of the Rest Api is: http://localhost:8080/users

 ## AngularJS
 The root of the project is `api-client`

 ### Development server

-Run `ng serve` for a dev server.
+Run `ng serve` inside the root directory `api-client` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding